FactorySimPy/FactorySimPy/docs/basic_components.md

 1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.

-2. "IDLE_STATE": When the machine doesnot have any item to process as the incoming edge is empty
+2. "IDLE_STATE": When the machine doesnot have any item to process as the input edge is empty

 3. "PROCESSING_STATE": Active state where items are being processed.

-4. "BLOCKED_STATE": The machine is blocked, when the incoming edge is full or unavilable .
+4. "BLOCKED_STATE": The machine is blocked, when the input edge is full or unavilable .

 **Usage**